shawn-dsz/mocha-es6/README.md

 # mocha-es6
-boilerplate for test es2015 apps with mocha
+boilerplate for testing es2015 apps with mocha